 5-alpha reductase inhibitors:

 5-alpha reductase inhibitors work by reducing the conversion of testosterone to dihydrotestosterone (DHT).
-DHT is responsible for the enlargement of prostate tissue over time – so 5-alpha reductase inhibitors work by reducing DHT and prostate size.
-Side effects may include low of sexual desire, impotence, and projects ejaculating.
+DHT is responsible for enlarging prostate tissue over time – so 5-alpha reductase inhibitors work by lowering DHT and prostate size.
+Side effects may include low sexual desire, impotence, and projects ejaculating.
 These are relatively uncommon and improve with drug discontinuation.